-We're approaching an unprecedented holiday season due to Covid-19, with many feeling emotionally exhausted.
-Our emotional awareness is more critical now than ever to ensure we find joy.
+Another holiday season is upon us, with many feeling stressed and emotionally exhausted.
+Our emotional awareness is more critical than ever to feel joy during the holidays.

-The holiday season's busyness tends to intensify emotions, which can rob us of joy if we allow it to.
+The holiday season's busyness can intensify emotions, robbing us of joy if we allow it to.
 It's essential to recognize that our feelings guide all we do.
-We can stop powerful emotions from stealing our joy over the holidays.
+Remembering this, we can manage powerful emotions from stealing our joy over the holidays.

-We all feel exhausted and irritable at times, perhaps now more than ever due to Covid -19.
+We all feel exhausted and irritable at times, especially during the high stress of the season.
 One of our most significant challenges, without a doubt, is having the ability to engage our emotions to assist in making rational decisions.
-Developing these skills will make a tremendous difference in the quality of our life and those around us.
+Developing these skills will make a tremendous difference in the quality of our lives and those around us.
 Yes, controlling our emotions changes everything.

 Managing our emotions effectively throughout the holidays requires us to be more tolerant of ourselves and others.
 Packaging patience and not sweating the small stuff is always good practice and can reduce our stress.
 Considerable time and effort are necessary to learn to effectively read our emotions and understand how they affect our decision-making and our ability to empathize with others.
 Managing them comes next, which requires significant skill.
-Over time all of these skills will increase our emotional intelligence and advance our awareness.
-Undoubtedly, there will be times during the holidays when we feel overwhelmed and frustrated.
-When this happens, these skills will assist in avoiding emotional, hijacking situations.
+Over time, these skills will increase our emotional intelligence and advance our awareness.
+Undoubtedly, there will be times when we feel overwhelmed and frustrated during the holidays.
+When this happens, these skills will assist in avoiding emotional hijacking situations.

-An emotional hijacking is usually triggered by a situation that overwhelms our emotions and then takes control of our behaviour.
-Typically, it happens so quickly that before we know it, an explosion of overpowering and intense feelings/emotions propel us to impulsively react to the situation without taking the time to calm ourselves and respond rationally.
+An emotional hijacking situation is often triggered by something that overwhelms our emotions and then takes control of our behaviour.
+Typically, it happens so quickly that before we know it, an explosion of overpowering and intense feelings/emotions propel us to react impulsively to the situation without taking the time to calm ourselves and respond rationally.

 Simple Steps To Control an Emotional Hijacking